adrn/cmastro/README.md

-# cmastro
+# cmastro: Colormaps for Astronomers

-Colormaps for astronomy
+Sup.